 Rare cases of serious side-effects

-According to WHO, there have been rare reports of serious side-effects from the yellow fever vaccine.
-These severe ‘adverse events following immunisation’ (AEFI) provokes an attack on the liver, the kidneys or on the nervous system.
+According to WHO, there have been rare reports of severe side-effects from the yellow fever vaccine.
+These severe ‘adverse events following immunisation’ (AEFI) provokes an attack on the liver, the kidneys or the nervous system.

 The yellow fever vaccine made headlines earlier this month when Prof. Martin Gore (67), former medical director of the Royal Marsden Hospital in the UK and a renowned cancer specialist, died on January 10 after a routine yellow fever vaccination.
 Gore suffered total organ failure soon after having the jab.